pengfei99/DataGovernance/docs/metadata-management/Metadata_model_and_management.md

 ## 5. Metadata storage, and sharing

-Once we created the metadata, we need to store them and share them, so other user and software can use this metadata.
+Once we create the metadata, we need to store them and share them, so other users and software can use this metadata.
-In general, we need to create a **metadata repository** which centralize all metadata and their related definition (e.g. glossary, schema, etc.).
+In general, we need to create a **metadata repository** which centralizes all metadata and their related definition (e.g. glossary, schema, etc.).

 This metadata repository often provides Application Programming Interfaces (APIs) and specification documents that